-- Cruise down the river - Cruise down rural Mae Ping on a 2-hour journey that will take you past beautiful scenery in the heart of Chiang Mai.
+- Cruise down the river - Cruise down rural Mae Ping on a two-hour journey that will take you past beautiful scenery in the heart of Chiang Mai.
 Enjoy the pleasant pace of the boat.
-Stop to visit a local farm and its herb and fruit gardens – or relax and have Thai dinner on board.
+Stop to visit a local farm and its herb and fruit gardens – or relax and have a Thai dinner on board.

 - Chat with Monks – Monk Chats are a chance for visitors to learn about the country’s religion and culture and monks a chance to practice English.
 It’s a popular cultural activity It occurs Monday, Wednesday, and Friday at Wat Dok Suthep in the city.